rawen-dev/ticketonline/README.md

 # TicketOnline

-This project is now integrated as part of the [Festapp](https://festapp.net) repository.
+This project has been integrated as part of the [Festapp repository](https://github.com/vkh-cr/festapp).
-Continue your journey on [Festapp.net](https://festapp.net) or search for "Festapp" on GitHub.
+Discover more about the project on [Festapp.net](https://festapp.net) or search for "festapp" on GitHub.